romcal/romcal-api/README.md

 ## History

+- 0.0.5 The access point to list all supported locales now output real data from romcal.
 - 0.0.4 Add `.npmignore` file, and rename correctly some files to lowercase.
 - 0.0.3 Integrate the serverless framework into romcal-api: romcal-api is now available as a wrapped Express middleware or a FaaS/Lambda.
 - 0.0.2 Update node dependencies and use the last version of romcal 1.3.0